 Check out other posts on Flora and Fauna in Jaipur

 The park area is quite small, a large part of which is not on a flat level.
 The authorities should not choose random names like a bird park when there are no birds in the plan.
 This can be developed as a great place for bird watching in Jaipur as this is the only bird park in the Pink City.
-Probably, the JDA authorities are hoping that water and trees will attract migratory birds.
-Migratory birds can be spotted during October- February in the water bodies near Jaipur like Chandlai and Sambhar; but what about rest of the year?
+JDA is hoping that water and trees will attract migratory birds.
+Migratory birds can be spotted from October- February in water bodies near Jaipur like Chandlai, Barkhera, and Sambhar; but what about the rest of the year?
 The name Bird Park is surely misleading.

-Dravyavati Bird Park Entry Fee – It is currently free.
+Dravyavati Bird Park Entry Fee is currently free of cost.

 What are your thoughts on repurposing an old site for the benefit of the public at large?
 Do you feel that renovating or tempering an old site ruins its essence?